5 years after the murder of George Floyd, Minneapolis' police chief is continuing to work toward change

 Five years after the murder of George Floyd by Minneapolis police officer Derek Chauvin, the city is still reckoning with the calls for police reform that followed.

-Police chief Brian O'Hara, who was sworn in in November 2022, has been adamant about implementing changes from within that lead to safer streets and more positive interactions with Minneapolis police.
+Police Chief Brian O'Hara, who was sworn in two years after Floyd's death in November 2022, has been adamant about implementing changes from within that lead to safer streets and more positive interactions with Minneapolis police.

 "People have a very, very basic need to feel safe, and that has been taken away for a lot of people because of everything that's happened since," said O'Hara.